heathergeiger/10X_scCNV_to_gene_by_cell/README.md

 Result will be a gene x cell matrix.

-Included is a BED file CellRanger_RNA_genes.bed with gene coordinates for the gene annotation from the CellRanger single-cell RNA pipeline, GRCh38.
+Included are BED files GRCh37_CellRanger_RNA_genes.bed and GRCh38_CellRanger_RNA_genes.bed with gene coordinates for the gene annotation from the CellRanger single-cell RNA pipeline for each genome.

+Here, we will use the GRCh37 version b/c that is the genome used to align colo829.

 Can run script Ensembl_gtf_to_gene_coordinates_bed.sh to get a similar file for different annotation.